 Under the EIT Law, the Group's PRC entities qualifed as "high and new technology enterprise" ("the HNTE") are entitled to a tax rate of 15%.
 CMR Web, Hongcheng Liye, Hongcheng Education, Zhongnongda Network, Beiyuda, Gotop Hongcheng, and Dongcai obtained the HNTE status in 2008, and renewed the HNTE status for additional three years in 2011.
 Hongcheng Technology and Chongda obtained the HNTE status in 2009 and 2010, respectively.
+Hongcheng Technology renewed the HNTE status for additional three years in 2012.
 Qualifying entities can apply to renew for an additional three years provided their business operations continue to qualify for the HNTE status.
 The Group believes it is highly likely that its qualifying entities will continue to obtain the renewal in the future.